-Of Virginia’s population of nearly 8.5 million, almost 20% experience a disability in some form.
-However, unlike most states, Virginia has a whopping 770,000 veterans, one of the highest percentages in the country.
+Out of Virginia’s entire population of nearly 8.5 million, almost 20% experience a disability in some form.
+However, unlike most states, Virginia has a whopping 770,000 veterans, which is one of the highest percentages in the country.

-Tens of thousands of disabled residents and veterans in Virginia experience severe disabilities that require assistance from Social Security.
+Tens of thousands of disabled residents and veterans in Virginia experience severe disabilities that require assistance from Social Security disability benefits.

-Applying for disability benefits can be tricky or intimidating to start.
-However, with proper knowledge about local the Norfolk Social Security office and the application process, you may be just a few steps away from the monthly benefits you deserve for your disabling condition.
+However, applying for disability benefits can be tricky and even intimidating to start.
+That said, with the proper knowledge about your local Office of Social Security in Norfolk, Virginia, as well as the disability benefits application process, you may be just a few steps away from receiving the monthly benefits you deserve for your disabling condition.

 Address: 5850 Lake Herbert Dr, Norfolk, VA 23502